liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/03-enabling-remote-live-staging.markdown

 [verify you've configured your servers properly](/docs/7-2/user/-/knowledge_base/u/configuring-servers-for-remote-live-staging).

-When a user publishes changes from the local (staging) server to the remote (live) server, @product@ passes the user's email address, screen name, or user ID to the remote server to perform a permission check.
+When a user publishes changes from the local (staging) server to the remote (live) server, @sharepoint@ passes the user's email address, screen name, or user ID to the remote server to perform a permission check.
 For a publishing operation to succeed, the operation must be performed by a user that has identical credentials and permissions on both the local (staging) and the remote